onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 large electrolytic capacitor (it's the blue one in the picture) acts as a reservoir of charge.
 It can deliver a burst of power on demand until current can get through the diode.
-It also acts as a filter to remove low frequency AC noise that might be imposed on the line.
+It also acts as a filter to remove low frequency AC noise that might be imposed on the power supply line.

-The small disc capacitor (it's the orange one in the picture) acts as a filter to remove high frequency AC noise that might be imposed on the line.
-Sometimes a small ferrite bead is placed in series with the supply line to help remove internally generated noise too.
+The small disc capacitor (it's the orange one in the picture) acts as a filter to remove high frequency AC noise that might be imposed on the power supply line.
 Capacitors used in this fashion are called decoupling capacitors, since they break the circuit into two parts, and offer an alternative path for AC to flow through.
 Other names for them are bypass capacitors or shunt capacitors.

 ## Sourcing a junk box of parts ##